cis3296s25/projects-03-trenchcoat/project_proposal.md

 [Proof of concept](https://github.com/zantuaw09/party-game-concept)

 ## Project Abstract
+This is a proposed project for an online party game application where players are assigned a word or phrase.
+The player is then required to draw out this word or sentence.
+Players can join a lobby on their personal computers or mobile devices, which can be created and managed by a lobby host.
+Once the game is started, a player is given a word or a phrase, this player must draw out the assigned word or phrase and all of the other players in the game are supposed to guess what the drawing is.
+Whoever guesses correctly first is awarded the points.
+This loops until all players have gone.

 ### High Level Requirement
 Upon opening the application, users will be able to either create a lobby or join a pre-existing one;